 Research & Policy Centre

-The Sustainability Board Report is an independent, non-profit initiative aimed at highlighting various aspects of sustainable leadership and corporate governance.
+The Sustainability Board is an independent think tank aimed at advancing sustainable leadership and corporate governance.
 We are particularly interested how leaders and boards respond to the environmental, social, and governance (ESG) agenda of their stakeholder ecosystem.

 Our goal is to foster accountability by developing best practices and thought leadership that can aid individual leaders, organisations, and investors in understanding the dynamic landscape of ESG preparedness, awareness, and competence.